Proof Agent Docs

 - Also accepted on `/presence`: `agentId` or `agent.id` in the JSON body.

 All public mutation routes require `baseToken` from `GET /api/agent/<slug>/state` or `GET /api/agent/<slug>/snapshot`.
+Successful `/ops` responses include the next `mutationBase.token`; reuse it as the next `baseToken` when chaining writes.

 Supported op types: